 The yield point is the point on a stress-strain curve that indicates the limit of elastic behavior and the beginning plastic behavior.
 Yield strength or yield stress is the material property defined as the stress at which a material begins to deform plastically.
 In contrast, the yield point is the point where nonlinear (elastic + plastic) deformation begins.
 Before the yield point, the material will deform elastically and return to its original shape when the applied stress is removed.
 Once the yield point is passed, some fraction of the deformation will be permanent and non-reversible.
 Some steels and other materials exhibit a behavior termed a yield point phenomenon.
 Yield strengths vary from 35 MPa for low-strength aluminum to greater than 1400 MPa for high-strength steel.

 Young’s modulus of elasticity stainless steel – type 304 and 304L is 193 GPa.

 Young’s modulus of elasticity of ferritic stainless steel – Grade 430 is 220 GPa.

 Young’s modulus of elasticity of martensitic stainless steel – Grade 440C is 200 GPa.

-Young’s modulus of elasticity of duplex stainless steels – SAF 2205 is 200 GPa.
+Young’s modulus of elasticity of duplex stainless steel – SAF 2205 is 200 GPa.

-Young’s modulus of elasticity of precipitation hardening steels – 17-4PH stainless steel is 200 GPa.
+Young’s modulus of elasticity of precipitation hardening steel – 17-4PH stainless steel is 200 GPa.

 Brinell hardness of stainless steel – type 304 is approximately 201 MPa.